Deep Reinforcement Learning

 • The other advantage is that you can use MF methods on any MDP: you do not need to know anything about them.

-• But MF methods are very slow (sample complexity): as they make no assumption, they have to learn everything by trial-and-error from scratch.
+• MF methods are very slow (sample complexity): as they make no assumption, they have to learn everything by trial-and-error from scratch.

 Model-free vs. model-based RL